-Jing Liu, $^{\|}$ Shengtao Ma, $^{\|}$ Meiqing Lin, Jian Tang, Congcong Yue, Zhang Zhang,\ Yingxin Yu,\ and Taicheng An
+Jing Liu, $^{\|}$ Shengtao Ma, $^{\|}$ Meiqing Lin, Jian Tang, Congcong Yue, Zhang Zhang, Yingxin Yu, and Taicheng An

-A (TBBPA) and its analogues have caused widespread contamination, raising concern about their potential endocrine disruption effects on both humans and ecosystems.
+ABSTRACT: The large-scale production and usage of tetrabromobisphenol A (TBBPA) and its analogues have caused widespread contamination, raising concern about their potential endocrine disruption effects on both humans and ecosystems.
 In the present study, debromination and unknown mixed bromine/chlorine transformation products of TBBPA (X-BBPA) were screened in dust samples from an e-waste dismantling site.
 Five monochloro products (2-chloro-2',6,6'-TriBBPA, 2-chloro-2',6-DiBBPA, 2-chloro-2',6'-DiBBPA, 2-chloro-2'-MoBBPA, and 2-chloro-6-MoBBPA) and two dichloro products (2,2'-dichloro-6,6'-DiBBPA and 2,2'-dichloro-6-MoBBPA) were successfully synthesized and structurally identified.
 TBBPA and its transformation products were detected by comparison of their mass spectra and retention times with those of synthetic standards.
-The mean concentration of X-BBPA was $1.63 \times 10^4$ ng/g in e-waste dismantling workshop dust samples based on dry weight, which was at a similar level to TBBPA.
+The mean concentration of X-BBPA was 1.63×10^4 ng/g in e-waste dismantling workshop dust samples based on dry weight, which was at a similar level to TBBPA.